Root Canals in Edgewater, NJ

 Pain-Free

-Our endodontist in Edgewater, NJ uses modern technology to make your root canal therapy comfortable, effective, and fast.
+Our endodontist in Edgewater, NJ, uses modern technology to make your root canal therapy comfortable, effective, and fast.
 We also offer sedation dentistry for those with dental anxiety or fear.

 Natural-Looking